devopness/devopness/docs/daemons/edit-daemon.md

 1. Click `View` in the `Daemons` card to see a list of existing `Daemons`
 1. In the list of Daemons, find the daemon you want to edit and click the `NAME` of the daemon
 1. On the Daemon details page, click `EDIT` in the upper-right corner
-1. Update the settings, such as the command, process count, or other configurations as needed
-1. Click `CONFIRM`
+1. Follow the prompts then click `CONFIRM`